 For patients who smoke, we have a designated area for patients only, please discuss with a member of the team.
 For all others, Hospice is a non-smoking facility.

-Your friends and family are very welcome to visit you in our inpatient unit.
-Children are also very welcome and we have a small range of toys, DVDs and games.
-For the safety of your children and the privacy and comfort of our patients, please do ensure your children are supervised at all times.
-Your well-behaved pet is very welcome to visit.
+For the safety of your children and the privacy and comfort of our patients, please ensure your children are supervised at all times.
+Your well-behaved pet is welcome to visit.
 Please check with the team beforehand to make the necessary arrangements.

 We ask all our visitors to sign in and out for safety and security reasons.
 Some of our patients may be more susceptible to infection, so we urge all visitors to use the alcohol-based hand gel before entering, and when leaving the unit.